MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/eslz-management-and-monitoring.md

 - vSAN storage is a finite resource, so you need to manage vSAN capacity.
 Use vSAN storage for guest virtual machine (VM) workloads only.
 Examine the following design considerations to help reduce unnecessary storage on vSAN.

-  - [Configure content libraries on Azure Blob storage](https://avs.ms/centralized-avs-content-library-on-azure-blob/) to move VM template storage off of vSAN.
+  - [Configure content libraries on Azure Blob Storage](https://avs.ms/centralized-avs-content-library-on-azure-blob/) to move VM template storage off of vSAN.
-  - Store backups on an Azure virtual machine, either with [first party tooling](/azure/azure-vmware/set-up-backup-server-for-azure-vmware-solution) or choose a [third party vendor](/azure/azure-vmware/ecosystem-back-up-vms).
+  - Store backups on an Azure virtual machine, either with [Microsoft tooling](/azure/azure-vmware/set-up-backup-server-for-azure-vmware-solution) or choose a [partner vendor](/azure/azure-vmware/ecosystem-back-up-vms).

 - Azure VMware Solution uses a local identity provider.
 After deployment, use a single administrative user account for the initial Azure VMware Solution configurations.
 Integrating Azure VMware Solution with [Active Directory](https://docs.vmware.com/en/VMware-vSphere/6.7/com.vmware.psc.doc/GUID-B23B1360-8838-4FF2-B074-71643C4CB040.html) enables traceability of actions to users.
 Review guidance from the identity portion <!-- link to CDA for identity after finalized --> of the enterprise-scale landing zone documentation.